maesenka/hibernate-spatial-demo/README.md

 }
 ```

-The `PltParser` reads the data lines and extracts the longitude, latitude and timestamp in to a helper
+The `PltParser` reads the data lines and extracts the longitude, latitude and timestamp into a helper
 `TimeStampedCoordinate` object (not shown).
 The coordinates of each `TimestampedCoordinate` are then collected in
 a `PositionSequenceBuilder`, and the timestamps in a `List`.
 The `buildTrajectory()` method turns these into
 a `Trajectory` object.

-Finally, we complete the Dataloader by walking over the files in the data directory, parse each file and store the
+Finally, we complete the Dataloader by walking over the files in the data directory, parsing each file, and storing the
 resulting `Trajectory` in the database.
 To make this a bit more interesting we'll use
 [Reactor](https://projectreactor.io/) to parallelize both the parse and the database store operations.

 The core logic of the Dataloader is the `processPaths` method.
 It takes as argument a stream of `Path`s and parses the
 files in parallel.
 The results are merged to a single stream, which is then buffered in batches of 64 trajectories.
-These batches are then in parallel persisted to the CockroachDB database.
+These batches are then  persisted in parallel to CockroachDB.

 ```java
     private Flux<?> processPaths(Flux<Path> paths){